ArchieMucharla/KMP-Search-Benchmark/documents/proposal.md

 **Returns**:

 A vector of integers indicating the starting indices of all occurrences of the pattern in the text.

-Depending on our needs while developing this algorithm, we might also create helper functions for readability.

 # Proposed Tests
 **Test 1**: Verifies whether KMP_search finds a known pattern in a string.